 - Navigator: displays a slide organizer area with slide thumbnails on the left.
-The currently selected slide is displayed on the right side - Outline: same as Navigator view, but displays an outline of the title and body text on each slide instead of slide thumbnails. - Light Table: displays larger thumbnails of the slides without the slide organizer area.
-This view is useful for rearranging slides. - Slide Only: displays the current slide without slide organizer area on the left.
+The currently selected slide is displayed on the right side. - Outline: same as Navigator view, but displays an outline of the title and body text on each slide instead of slide thumbnails. - Slide Only: displays the current slide without the slide organizer area on the left. - Light Table: displays larger thumbnails of the slides without the slide organizer area.
+This view is useful for rearranging slides.

 To change the view, click on the Views button in the toolbar and select the view you want to use (or select one of the views from the View menu).
 Keynote also allows you to enter presenter notes for each slide.
 These notes are only visible to the person giving the presentation when a second display is used.
 To add notes to a slide:

-- Click View in the toolbar and choose Show Presenter Notes (or select View > Show Presenter Notes). - Enter the note text in the area below the slide. - Select a different slide using the slide organizer on the left and repeat the previous steps to add another note.
+- Click View in the toolbar and choose Show Presenter Notes (or select View > Show Presenter Notes in the Menu bar). - 2.
+Enter the note text in the blank area below the slide. - Select a different slide using the slide organizer on the left and repeat the previous steps to add another presenter note.